DEADLINE EXTENDED! DEADLINE EXTENDED!

 Students can expect to have limited downtime that they can make use of.
 It is up to them if they would like to use that time to get ahead in assignments or to engage in social activities.

 What is the dress code?

 The general dress code for the program is business casual.
-During certain occasions, we will ask student to be in professional dress.
+During certain occasions, we ask students to be in professionally dressed.
 We will notify students, in advance, of these occasions.
 Students with concerns about the appropriateness of their dress can work with staff to obtain appropriate items.

 Will I have assignments outside of class?

 Students will be assigned homework, including writing assignments, and it is up to them as to when they will do it.
 Students will have to plan their free time accordingly.

 Can I bring my car, if so is parking provided?